zlnew/horizonx/README.md

 Collectors refresh every second and degrade gracefully when inputs are unreadable.

 - CPU: usage and per-core usage percent (averaged since boot from `/proc/stat`), temperature via hwmon CPU sensors, current frequency (MHz) from cpufreq, and `power_watt` from RAPL or hwmon when available.
-- GPU: first detected card; usage from `/sys/class/drm/*/gpu_busy_percent`, VRAM total/used in GB from `mem_info_vram_*`, temperature/power from hwmon GPU nodes; returned as a slice even if there is only one GPU.
+- GPU: best-effort single-card read.
+Usage from `/sys/class/drm/*/gpu_busy_percent`, VRAM total/used in GB from `mem_info_vram_*`, temperature/power from hwmon GPU nodes; returned as a slice even if there is only one GPU.
 - Memory: total, available, used, and swap total/free/used in GiB from `/proc/meminfo`.
-- Disk: root filesystem total/free/used in decimal GB from `statfs` and NVMe temperature from hwmon if present.
+- Disk: enumerates block devices under `/sys/class/block` (skips loop/ram/dm).
+For each disk it reports `raw_size_gb` and temperature via `/sys/block/<disk>/device` hwmon, plus per-filesystem usage for each mounted partition discovered in `/proc/self/mountinfo`.
+Filesystem entries include device name, mountpoint, total/used/free, and percent used.
 - Network: aggregate of non-loopback interfaces from `/proc/net/dev` with cumulative `rx_bytes`/`tx_bytes` and Mbps rates computed between samples (first sample reports `0` speeds).
 - Uptime: `uptime_seconds` from `/proc/uptime`.